cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

 distributed, but that is not shown here.

 Packets destined to the same node they were sent out of are not encrypted.
-This is a intended behavior as it doesn't provide any benefits because the raw traffic on the node can be seen.
+This is an intended behavior as it would not provide any benefits because the raw traffic on the node can be seen.

 Transparent encryption is not currently supported when chaining Cilium on top